bochinchero/decred-pub/dcrdex_setup.md

-# A Guide to the DCRDEX
+# The Hitchhiker's Guide to the DCRDEX

 This is an attempt at a more newbie friendly and easy to follow installation and configuration guide for a DCRDEX client and required nodes.